 - 5.1 The Authority has until December 2017 to make an appointment.
 In practical terms this means one of the options outlined in this report will need to be in place by spring 2017 in order that the contract negotiation process can be carried out during 2017. - 5.2 The LGA are working on developing a Sector Led Body.
-In a recent survey, 58% of respondents expressed an interest in this option.
+The Chairman of the PSAA recently indicated that approximately 50% of the 493 eligible bodies had registered to 'opt-in' and the expectation is that this figure would rise to above 80% by the cut-off date.
 Greatest economies of scale will come from the maximum number of Authorities acting collectively and opting-in to a SLB.
-In order to the strengthen the LGA's negotiating position and enable it to more accurately evaluate the offering the Authority is asked to consider whether it is interested in the option of opting in to a SLB.
-A formal decision to opt-in will be required at a later stage.
+In order to strengthen the LGA's negotiating position and enable it to more accurately evaluate the offering the Authority is asked to consider whether it is interested in the option of opting in to a SLB.
+A formal decision to opt-in is required by 9th March 2017.